logicomacorp/WaveSabre/Docs/Composition.md

 - Play Truncated Notes On or Off is supported
 - Automation and midi clips can have varying start end end points
 - Tension value in automation is NOT supported

+## Composition - Reaper

+Most basic functions should be fine.
+It is a very new converter and hasn't been fully tested by the community as yet.